Fast Food Franchise Finance

 - SumoSalad.
 SumoSalad requires 6% of gross sales as royalty fees, with an additional 3% of gross sales going towards advertising and marketing.

 - Red Rooster.
-Red Rooster's royalty fee is generally 5% of your gross weekly sales, with an additional 6% of gross weekly sales going towards an advertising and marketing fund.
+Red Rooster's royalty fee is generally 5% of your gross weekly sales.
+An additional 6% of gross weekly sales goes towards an advertising and marketing fund.
 In addition, Red Rooster requires a minimum of $30,000 in debt-free savings or accessible equity to cover operating costs.